 "Something as simple as free drinks in the kitchen may only cost a few hundred dollars a year, but it's amazing how much the 'little things' affect morale and performance," Shubat said.
 "A soda machine ... free massages or onsite dry cleaning ... aren't going to break the bank, and the value they generate in terms of retention is unbelievable."

-Other low-cost perks include employee-recognition programs (with small rewards or prizes), points-based programs that let employees earn discounts or cash, gift cards, and drawings/raffles.
+Other low-cost perks include employee-recognition programs (with small rewards or prizes), points-based programs that let employees earn discounts or cash, gift cards and drawings/raffles.
+According to the Thomson report, businesses should be shifting to making benefits part of the everyday experience of working for the organization, and not just a reward for finishing their work.

 Making your program work

-Other popular voluntary benefits include wellness plans, telemedicine, pet insurance and financial advisory tools, said Yaniga.
+Other popular voluntary benefits include wellness plans, telemedicine, pet insurance and financial advisory tools.

 "Most traditional benefits, like medical and retirement plans, can be viewed and managed through online portals," said Shubat, whose company helps small employers digitize their benefits management.
 "The next wave is making all benefits and services available through digital platforms.
 Most companies don't have those tools in place right now, but it's becoming more and more common every day."